barry-waldbaum-rl/reat-vm-setup/README.md

 docker run -e EX_IP=`/sbin/ifconfig | grep -A 1 ens4 | grep inet | awk -F ' ' '{ print $2 }'` -p 80:6901 -e VNC_PW=trainee! --net redislabs --ip 172.18.0.2  --name vnc -d re-vnc;
 ```

-NOTE: The startup script runs the VNC container which allows students to sign in to the VM desktop on port 80.
+NOTE: Startup script runs the VNC container which allows students to sign in to the VM desktop on port 80.

 17. You can go to the bottom of VM creation page and click ‘command line’ to get the gcloud command to create an image that’s scriptable for a class of many.

-Now you are ready to test what a student would do with the instance.
+Now you are ready to test what students do with instances.

-18. You can VNC in to the VM instance like a student would by pointing a browser to the instance's public IP and signing in with the password 'trainee!'.
+18. Point a browser to the VM's public IP to VNC to the VM's desktop (use password 'trainee!').

-19. From the VNC desktop, you can continue as a student would by opening a terminal window from the 'Applications' drop-down (top-left).
+19. In VNC, open a terminal window from the 'Applications' drop-down (top-left).
 This signs you in as the 'default' user of the main VM.

 20. In the terminal window, run the following alias to sign in as the 'trainee' user.
-From there, you can run lab scripts on the VM that can reset Redis Lab nodes or create Redis Labs clusters in containers (called n1-n3 or s1-s3 on the local Docker network):
+From there, you can run lab scripts on the VM that can restart Redis Lab nodes and create Redis Labs clusters:

 ```bash
 ssh_node